96boards/website/README.md

     type: board
     link-price: "&#xa5;899.00"
     link-price-currency: CNY
-# Product OS - This setting is used in the product-display-page layout to specify what operating systems are available for your board.
+# Product OS - This setting is used in the product layout to specify what operating systems are available for your board.
 product_os:
   - title: Linux
     link: /documentation/consumer/sophon-edge/downloads/
-# Third part images - This setting is used in the product-display-page to show what third party images there are available for your board.
+# Third part images - This setting is used in the product to show what third party images there are available for your board.
 If you have no third party images then please omit.
 product_third_party_images:
   - title: Coming Soon...
     link:
-# Product more info - This setting is used in the product-display-page to link to any other sources for more information about this board e.g vendor site, vendor documentation.
+# Product more info - This setting is used in the product to link to any other sources for more information about this board e.g vendor site, vendor documentation.
 product_more_info:
   - title: Sophon
     link: https://sophon.ai/